John Barbagelata: Personal life

 John Barbagelata was born in San Francisco in 1919.
 At the age of 13 his family home in the Marina district was relocated to make way for the highway to the Golden Gate Bridge.
 He was employed by Pan Am Airlines and was responsible for their expansion into Japan and China after WWII.
 He was a realtor and the founder of the Barbagelata Realty Company, which is still operating in San Francisco's West Portal neighborhood.
 He had eight children and was a devout Catholic.

 Political career

 A Catholic businessman, Barbagelata advocated for pro-business policies such as lower taxes and minimal government regulation of business.
-He fought corruption of labor unions, was targeted by leftist groups such as the SLA (Symbionese Liberation Army) and the lesser know NWLF (New World Liberation Front).
+He fought corruption of labor unions, was targeted by leftist groups such as the SLA (Symbionese Liberation Army) and the lesser known NWLF (New World Liberation Front).
 These terrorist organizations were responsible for assassination attempts against Barbagelata and his family, one such attempt was a bomb concealed in a See's candy box.
 Some of his political achievements include the de-escalation of the Native Americans occupation of Alcatraz Island, the support of the "Street Artist Movement" and working with the board of supervisors to balance the budget.
 During his time in office Barbagelata voted in favor of: